Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 Is it a calm, warm pull?
 Or is it an anxious, urgent, slightly chaotic feeling?

-If it's the latter—if the "chemistry" feels more like anxiety—that's a red flag that your nervous system is recognizing a familiar dynamic.
+If it's the latter—if the "chemistry" feels more like anxiety—that's a sign some part of you is recognizing a familiar dynamic.

 Not that you shouldn't date them.
 But go slower.
 Stay curious.
 Don't let intensity bypass getting to know them.